oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

 2. Step 2: Select a connection

     **Register a Vision model** dialog window opens.
-In the first step select a connection.
-That should be the one you've created earlier.
+In the first step select a connection from which you will register your model.
+It is the one you've created earlier.

     ![](./images/lab4_242.png =50%x*)

 3. Step 3: Select a model

-    Based on selected connection, all the list of all available models is displayed.
+    Based on selected connection, all the list of all available models, including your model, is displayed.
 You can review each model details.
-There should also be your model.
-Click on it.
-On the right side the following information will be displayed **Model Name**, **Description** and **Staging Bucket Name**.
+Click on your model to review its details.
+The following information is displayed **Model Name**, **Description** and **Staging Bucket Name**.

     ![](./images/lab4_243.png =50%x*)

     Observe that **Register** button is shaded and inactive.
 This is because you need to specify **Staging Bucket Name** - remember you have created it in one of the previous steps.
-Obtain the name of your **staging bucket** and continue with **OCI Vision Model** registration.
+Obtain the name of your **staging bucket**, enter it into **Staging Bucket Name** and continue with **OCI Vision Model** registration.

     ![](./images/lab4_244.png =50%x*)